alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

 ### Phase 4.
 Optimized

 And finally, there are those controls and recommendations that allow you to optimize in a **continuous improvement cycle** the security posture every day.
-It will be characterized by security controls that are often seen in more mature organizations, in terms of security, or large organizations with very demanding requirements.
+It will be characterized by security controls that are often seen in more mature organizations, in terms of security or large organizations with very demanding requirements.

 | Level  | Recommendation |
 |---|---|